maxmilton/new-tab/README.md

 ## Known issues

-1. No overflow menu on the bookmarks bar.
-I haven't been able to implement this with the level performance I'm after from the extension so this is purposely left out.
-    * _Workaround:_ Limit the number of bookmarks in your bookmarks bar folder or group your bookmarks into folders (it's nice to have it clean and minimal anyway!).
-1. The extension's bookmarks bar is lacking in functionality.
+1. The extension's bookmarks bar is limited in functionality.
 Chrome doesn't have an API to control the native bookmarks bar via extensions so I've recreated a simplistic version.
 The goal here is _high performance_ and not to emulate all the native bookmarks bar features.
+Use the bookmark manager.
 1. Page needs to be reload after adding, editing, or removing bookmarks.
 Because bookmarks don't change often, I prefer not to add bookmark event listeners as most users simply don't need live bookmark changes.
 1. Searching the browsing history is slow when you history is _very_ big.
 This is just a reality of Chrome. 😢

 ## Browser support

-Each release will support the 2 latest versions of Google Chrome.
+Each release will support the 2 latest versions of Google Chrome stable.

 ## Bugs